THE BEST TWIN CITIES NORTHEAST METRO BIKE TRAILS

 The bike ride

 Younger bikers, this southern loop is an ideal way to practice your pedaling.
 We recommend this stretch because there’s very little elevation change.
 It’s nice and smooth, too.
 For scenery, the trail meanders along cheerful Rice Creek.
 And for a touch of mystery, the trail also passes close to remnants of an WW2-era munitions plant.
-We actually chose to hike the loop in order to get a better look at the buildings (just a look, mind you, no trespassing).
+We actually chose to hop off our bikes and hike some of the trail in order to get a better look at the buildings (just a look, mind you, no trespassing).

 Rice Creek Chain of Lakes Park Reserve Trail